khansubhan95/recipe-box/README.md

 # Markdown Editor using React

 A web application for storing your recipes.
 Uses browser's localStorage rather than server to store the recipes.
-Written in React
+Written in React.

 ## Getting Started